Maria Alessandra Umiltà

 She is Associate Professor of Physiology at the Department of Food and Drug, University of Parma.
 She is affiliated with the Unit of Neuroscience of the Department of Medicine & Surgery, University of Parma, where she leads the high-density EEG Lab.
 Since 2007, she has been a member of the board of the International PhD Program in Neuroscience, and she teaches Physiology and Neuroscience at the University of Parma.

-She has been Honorary Research Associate Fellow with the Sobell Department of Neurophysiology, Institute of Neurology, University College London with Wellcome Trust and since 2010, she has been Adjunct Senior Research Scholar at the Department of Art History and Archeology of Columbia University.
+She has been Honorary Research Associate Fellow with the Sobell Department of Neurophysiology, Institute of Neurology, University College London with Wellcome Trust.
+She also was an Adjunct Senior Research Scholar at the Department of Art History and Archeology of Columbia University from 2010 to 2022